acikgozb/tcp-ip-journey/1-ping/README.md

 1 - `ping` creates an ICMP Echo packet on our host to test the connection.
 ICMP is a L3 protocol, so the journey starts on L3.
+The IP address of the test host is used as the source IP address, and the IP address `ping` gets from the configured DNS server is used as the destination IP address.

 2 - ICMP hands this packet to IP, which is again a L3 protocol.
 The important thing in here is that the Protocol header value of the packet is ICMP, to let IP know which protocol to hand it over in the destination host.